Damage Caused by Sinkholes

 Sinkholes can cause major damage to buildings and personal property.
 These bizarre events occur in virtually all fifty states in the U.S. Some happen naturally while others are the result of human activity.
 Natural sinkholes are particularly common in Florida, Texas, Kentucky, Pennsylvania, Missouri, and Alabama.

 Sinkholes often occur without warning.
-In March of 2013, a giant sinkhole caused part of a Florida resort to collapse, sending guests fleeing.
-In 2014 a huge sinkhole opened beneath a vintage auto museum in Kentucky.
+In 2013, CNN reported on a giant sinkhole that caused part of a Florida resort to collapse, sending guests fleeing.
+In 2014 a sinkhole opened beneath a vintage Corvette museum in Kentucky.
 Eight valuable cars fell into the void.
-Later that year a sinkhole suddenly appeared in a Chicago neighborhood, swallowing three vehicles.
+The museum owners recovered as many cars as they could and then, according to a USA Today report, created a special exhibit to commemorate the event.

 Natural sinkholes occur when bedrock is dissolved by water, causing the ground above it to collapse.
 The bedrock typically consists of carbonate rock, such as limestone or dolomite.
 Rocks that readily dissolve in water are called karst.